Infocyte/extension-docs/README.md

 ### Usage
 After logging into your Infocyte instance (with an administrator role) simply navigate to `Admin->Extensions`.

-You can copy and paste an extension from this repository (check the [contrib folder](/contrib) for submitted extensions), or start from scratch and write your own.
+Infocyte default extensions are automatically loaded/updated but start in the disabled state.
+Enable the extensions (by marking it "Active") you wish to use or your can create your own by copying one of the default extensions or starting from scratch.

-Hitting save will perform a syntax validation and if everything checks out, will save the newly created extension for use.
+Hitting save on a new or edited extension will perform a syntax validation and if everything checks out, will save the newly created extension for use.
 To make the extension available to deploy during a scan, make sure you click the `Active` column to enable it as an option.

 Once an extension is created and activated, it can be chosen for execution during a scan of a target group.

-*Note: The roadmap has us separating action extensions into their own workflow within the interface.*

 ### API Reference
 Below is documentation surrounding the extended Lua API developed and provided